 - Install and configure ArcGIS Web Adaptor.
 The Web Adaptor provides a link between your enterprise web server and your ArcGIS Server site.
 It allows you to choose the port, address, and authentication settings that you want to use for incoming requests.
 It also allows you to prevent outside users from accessing Manager and the Administrator Directory.
 See About the ArcGIS Web Adaptor to learn more.

 Esri recommends using the serverScan.py script to check for security best practices with your ArcGIS Server following the upgrade.

 Though it can be deployed as stand-alone software, integrating ArcGIS Server with the ArcGIS Enterprise portal enables efficient workflows for your organization.
 There are three ways in which ArcGIS Server can be used with a portal:

 - You can federate one or more ArcGIS Server sites with the portal to integrate its security and sharing models.

 - You can assign a federated ArcGIS Server site to act as the portal's hosting server, allowing users to publish data and maps to a wider audience as web services.

 - You can register individual services from any ArcGIS Server site with the portal, whether or not it is federated (or even if it is your own server).

-Most of your work publishing services occurs in ArcGIS Desktop or ArcGIS Pro, where you create your maps, tools, and other content.
+Most of your work publishing services occurs in ArcGIS Pro, where you create your maps, tools, and other content.